intercommit/Weaves/README.md

 - Switch
 - TextMarker
 - ModalBox
-- Hoverlink
+- Datatable
 - EditableSelectBox
 - DropDownMenu
+- Growler
+- Tabs

 #### Provided Mixins in this library: ####

  * Confirm
-	A javascript popup dialog to be used for confirming actions on urls
+	A javascript popup dialog to be used for confirming actions on hyperlinks.

+ * OpenTip
+    A tooltip based on opentip.org

 #### Provided Services in this library: ####